lance0805/RelayX/README.md

 # RelayX

-A flexible SOCKS5 proxy relay service built with Python and asyncio.
-RelayX starts a SOCKS5 server on a specified port and forwards traffic through SwiftShadow proxies.
+A flexible HTTP proxy relay service built with Python and asyncio.
+RelayX starts an HTTP proxy server on a specified port and forwards traffic through SwiftShadow proxies.

 ## Features

-- SOCKS5 server implementation
+- HTTP proxy server implementation
+- Integration with mitmproxy and rnet libraries for handling HTTP requests
 - Integration with SwiftShadow proxy rotation library
-- Support for multiple proxy sources:
-  - Free public proxies
-  - Proxies from a file
-  - Custom defined proxies
 - Automatic proxy rotation and failure handling
-- Configurable via YAML configuration file
+- Proxy list caching for improved performance
+- Support for all HTTP methods (GET, POST, PUT, DELETE, etc.)
 - Asynchronous architecture for high performance

 ## Installation